 The LaRGO Division is the most recently established Division in the Department of Otolaryngology-Head and Neck Surgery at the University of Michigan.
 Care is provided for adult patients in the core subspecialties of laryngology and rhinology, as well as for patients falling within the broad scope of general otolaryngology.
 Faculty are established leaders in their fields, with national reputations for clinical care and academic leadership.
 Patient care, education, research, and service are the missions of this Division.

 The Laryngology and Voice Disorders Program provides evaluation and treatment for disorders of the larynx and associated structures.
 This includes voice, swallowing, and breathing problems, and encompasses both benign and malignant diseases.
-Under the direction of Norman D. Hogikyan, M.D., F.A.C.S., Professor of Otolaryngology-Head and Neck Surgery, and Professor of Music, the program includes care at the main UMHS Medical Center in Ann Arbor, as well as the University of Michigan Vocal Health Center in Livonia, Michigan.
+Under the direction of Norman D. Hogikyan, M.D., F.A.C.S., Professor of Otolaryngology-Head and Neck Surgery, and Professor of Music, the program provides care at the main UMHS Medical Center in Ann Arbor.

 State-of-the-art instrumentation is used for clinical voice evaluations, and the full range of medical and surgical therapeutic options are available to patients.
 There is a close working collaboration with the UMHS Speech Pathology Program.
 In addition to a laryngologist and speech pathologist, the Multidisciplinary Clinic for Occupational and Professional Voice Users at the Vocal Health Center also includes voice training faculty from the Division of Vocal Arts, University of Michigan School of Music, Theatre and Dance.